What is Financial Empowerment?

 The Federal Trade Commission provides helpful information on its website about recovering from identity theft.

-In addition, the Massachusetts Attorney General’s Office may be able to help you with specific situations.
-You can contact their office at 617.727.8400.
+The Massachusetts Attorney General’s Office may be able to help you with specific situations.
+Contact their office at 617.727.8400.

 We cannot recommend a lawyer but the Massachusetts Attorney General’s Office provides contact information for organizations that provide legal referrals and free legal services for qualifying low-income individuals.